Annual Sustainability Report FY 2019-2020

 Looking forward, Vanderbilt will explore other certifications for sustainable buildings in addition to LEED.
 The School of Nursing building expansion is Vanderbilt’s first WELL certification pilot, in addition to pursuing LEED Gold.
 WELL certification serves as a credible label for a building’s effect on occupants’ health and well-being.

 Living Building Challenge

 Vanderbilt is also exploring the Living Building Challenge certification, which certifies buildings that are regenerative and positively impact the environment.
-Vanderbilt’s first petal certification pilot is planned for the Peabody Home Economics and Mayborn Hall building complex, which is pursuing the materials petal.
+Vanderbilt’s first petal certification pilot is underway for the Peabody Home Economics and Mayborn Hall building complex, which is pursuing the materials petal.
 The intent of the Materials Petal is to help create a materials economy that is non-toxic, ecologically restorative, transparent, and socially equitable.